 Did you have a good Christmas?
 Are you out there fighting your way through sales crowds trying to return the Deluxe Left-Handed Cheese straightener that you got for Christmas?
-I might well be doing that myself, and if I am doing that then I can’t be writing great copy for this blog now can I?
-All of this is to say, here are a few of my all time favorite posts from my blog (in fact if you checked the Faves Tab at the top of this page you might find a lot of these posts).
+I might well be doing that myself, and if I do that, then I can’t be writing excellent copy for this blog, now can I?
+All of this is to say, here are a few of my all-time favourite posts from my blog (in fact, if you checked the Faves Tab at the top of this page, you might find a lot of these posts).

-Enjoy this retrospective across the 5 years of blogging I have been doing, and tomorrow I’ll start looking at what I have written this year in particular.
-Have a look at a few of these and enjoy!
+Enjoy this retrospective across the five years of blogging I have been doing, and tomorrow I’ll start looking at what I have written this year in particular.
+Have a look at a few of these, and enjoy!

 Personal Financial and Planning

 One of my favorite topics on how to get your bank to give you FREE banking for a while at least.